Constructing the virtual fundamental class of a Kuranishi atlas: Introduction

 \subsection{Basic definitions and facts about atlases}

-A {\bf weak Kuranishi atlas} $\Kk$ of dimension $d$ on a compact metrizable space $X$ consists of the following data.\footnote { These are essentially the same definitions as in \cite{MWiso}, except that the smoothness requirements mentioned in Remark~\ref{rmk:submer}~(ii) below have been replaced by an equivariant version of Pardon's submersion axiom.
+A {\bf weak Kuranishi atlas} $\Kk$ of dimension $d$ on a compact metrizable space $X$ consists of the following data.\footnote { \, These are essentially the same definitions as in \cite{MWiso}, except that the smoothness requirements mentioned in Remark~\ref{rmk:submer}~(ii) below have been replaced by an equivariant version of Pardon's submersion axiom.
 The notion of topological atlas introduced in \cite{MW1} is somewhat different; in particular the domains there need not be manifolds.
-For more details on all topics mentioned in this section, see the original papers \cite{MW1,MW2,MWiso} or \cite{Mnot}. } \begin{itemlist} \item {\bf (footprint cover)} a finite open cover of $X$ by nonempty sets $(F_i)_{i\in A}$; \item a {\bf poset} $\Ii_\Kk = \bigl\{I\subset A \ \big| \ F_I: = \bigcap_{i\in I} F_i \ne \emptyset\bigr\}$ that indexes the charts; \item {\bf (charts)} $\forall I\in \Ii_\Kk$, $F_I$ is the footprint of a chart $\bK_I: = (U_I,\Ga_I, E_I, s_I,\psi_I)$, where \begin{itemize}\item[-] $U_I$ is a finite dimensional topological manifold of dimension $d + \dim E_I$; \item[-] $E_I: = \prod_{i\in I} E_i$ is a product of even dimensional vector spaces such that $\dim U_I - \dim E_I = d$; \item[-] $\Ga_I = \prod_{i\in I} \Ga_i$ is a product of finite groups that acts on $U_I$, and acts by a product of linear actions on $E_I$; \item[-] $s_I: U_I\to E_I$ is a $\Ga_I$-equivariant map; \item[-] the footprint map $\psi_I: s_I^{-1}(0) \to X$ induces a homeomorphism
+For more details on all topics mentioned in this section, see the original papers \cite{MW1,MW2,MWiso} or \cite{Mnot}. } \begin{itemlist} \item {\bf (footprint cover)} a finite open cover of $X$ by nonempty sets $(F_i)_{i\in A}$; \item a {\bf poset} $\Ii_\Kk = \bigl\{I\subset A \ \big| \ F_I: = \bigcap_{i\in I} F_i \ne \emptyset\bigr\}$ that indexes the charts; \item {\bf (charts)} $\forall I\in \Ii_\Kk$, $F_I$ is the footprint of a chart $\bK_I: = (U_I,\Ga_I, E_I, s_I,\psi_I)$, where \begin{itemize}\item[-] $U_I$ is a finite dimensional topological manifold of dimension $d + \dim E_I$; \item[-] $E_I: = \prod_{i\in I} E_i$ is a product of even dimensional\footnote { \, For simplicity, we assume that $E_i$ is even dimensional so that the orientation of a product of the $E_i$ does not depend on their order.
+In the Gromov--Witten situation we may always choose the $E_i$ to have a natural complex structure since the target of the linearized Cauchy--Riemann operator is a complex vector space of $(0,1)$-forms. } vector spaces such that $\dim U_I - \dim E_I = d$; \item[-] $\Ga_I = \prod_{i\in I} \Ga_i$ is a product of finite groups that acts on $U_I$, and acts by a product of linear actions on $E_I$; \item[-] $s_I: U_I\to E_I$ is a $\Ga_I$-equivariant map; \item[-] the footprint map $\psi_I: s_I^{-1}(0) \to X$ induces a homeomorphism

 \end{itemize} \item {\bf (coordinate changes)} if $I\subset J$ there is a coordinate change $\Hat\Phi_{IJ}: \bK_I\to \bK_J$ given by the following data, where we identify $E_I$ as a subspace of $E_J$ in the obvious way: \begin{itemize}\item[-] a relatively open, $\Ga_J$-invariant subset $\TU_{IJ}$ of $s_{J}^{-1} (E_I)\subset U_J$ containing $s_J^{-1}(0)$ and with a free action of $\Ga_{J\less I}$, \item[-] a covering map $\rho_{IJ}: \TU_{IJ}\to U_I$ that quotients out by the (free) action of $\Ga_{J\less I}$ and is equivariant with respect to the projection $\Ga_J\to \Ga_I$, further